 What's happened

-UFC 324 on Saturday drew nearly 5 million streaming views on Paramount+, setting a new record for the platform.
-The event featured Alexander Volkanovski defending his featherweight title in Sydney, with UFC's move to Paramount+ boosting viewership and subscriber numbers significantly.
-The fight was also the most streamed UFC event in nearly a decade.
+UFC 324, held in Las Vegas, drew nearly 5 million streaming views on Paramount+, setting a record for the platform.
+The event featured Alexander Volkanovski defending his featherweight title, with UFC's move to Paramount+ significantly boosting viewership and subscriber numbers, marking a major shift in UFC broadcasting.

 What's behind the headline?